CAN THE COMMON PERSON CORRECTLY INTERPRET THE BIBLE?

 Commitment to God

 We need to be willing to give in to God’s leading and guidance.
 As we read the Scripture, we will have a much greater understanding if we have a heart of submission to him.
-But without a submissive heart, our spiritual eyes are easily clouded by worldly desires and distractions.
+But without a submissive heart, worldly desires and distractions easily cloud our spiritual eyes.

 Our willingness to obey and please him will to a large degree determine our level of understanding.
-But if we come to Scripture with our minds already made up and our hearts already set, we will not hear what God is saying.
+But if we come to Scripture with our minds already made up and our hearts already set, we will not hear what God has said in Scripture.

 If we are fearful of submitting to God, Christ himself assures us: